Meuss/starter-kit/README.md

 - `npm install`

 ### Kirby version updates
-- compare kirby version from kirby>kirby.php
+- compare latest kirby version and this one (kirby>kirby.php)
 - if you need an update, replace the folders **kirby** and **panel** with the new ones.

 ### Do you need multilanguage?